MicrosoftDocs/learn/learn-pr/startups/pitch-company/includes/4-deliver-compelling-pitch.md

 ### Engaging start

 Great startup pitches engage the audience in the first 30 seconds.
-They make a clear argument for why this startup needs to exist, why it's solving an important problem, and why you should pay attention to the rest of the pitch.
+Then, make a clear argument for why your startup needs to exist, why it's solving an important problem, and why your audience should pay attention to the rest of the pitch.
 If you have a personal, authentic connection to the problem, this is a great time to explain it.

-If you fail to engage the audience in the first 30 seconds, people will tune out and check their email or Twitter account.
+If you fail to engage the audience in the first 30 seconds, people will tune you out and begin checking their email or Twitter account.
 Immediate engagement is especially important if you're pitching at a demo day alongside a large number of other startups.

 If you've experienced great early traction, or anything else noteworthy, talk about it in the first 60 seconds.
 Nothing gets investors more excited about a business than telling them that it's making money and growing fast.